 Canadian law says someone can enter the country ten years after the completion of their sentence, as long as that's the only thing on their record.
 But the time limit doesn't apply to all crimes.

 "Lets say someone committed a sexual crime or violence or a fraud charge or financial offense for a large sum," Handler says.
 "Those people, the offense just doesn't go away.
 You're going to have to go through a formal application to resolve it."
 Since I was thinking about a trip to Vancouver, I asked Hendler about my case.
 Would a first-time, nonviolent drug offender be allowed into Canada?
 "In your case, you'd have to go through with an application."
 Hendler answered.
 "Time would not play a part in your case.
 You'd have to file something called Criminal Rehabilitation, an application to resolve your inadmissibility."
 Which seems like a lot of red tape, especially given that some ex-cons enter without complications.

-"I first travelled to the US in 1989," Greg Newbold, a Professor of Social Science at the University of Canterbury in New Zealand who served time for a drug charge in his country as a young man, told me.
-"Prior to that I had little knowledge about problems people face traveling overseas with convictions.
+"I first traveled to the US in 1989," Greg Newbold, a professor of social science at the University of Canterbury in New Zealand who served time for a drug charge in his country as a young man, told me.
+"Prior to that, I had little knowledge about problems people face traveling overseas with convictions.
 It wasn't such a big deal in the 1980s.
 You could get around any problems by not disclosing that you had convictions on your arrival card.

 I called the Irish Consulate in Chicago before my trip to get some clarification on whether or not I'd be allowed in as an ex-con.
-The consulate said something to the effect, "If your country issued you a passport to travel then who are we do deny you entry."
-That got rid of some of my jitters and upon arrival I was allowed into Ireland without a second glance.
+The consulate said something to the effect, "If your country issued you a passport to travel, then who are we to deny you entry."
+That got rid of some of my jitters, and upon arrival, I was allowed into Ireland without a second glance.